FUTURE BELONG TO DATA SCIENCE

 What is Data Science?

-Data Science is a multidisciplinary field that involves the extraction of knowledge and insights from structured and unstructured data.
-It combines various techniques from statistics, data analysis, and computer science to interpret and analyze complex data sets.
-Key aspects of data science include:
+Data Science is a multidisciplinary field that involves extracting knowledge and insights from structured and unstructured data.
+It uses techniques from statistics, computer science, and data analysis to interpret complex data sets.
+Key aspects include:

-• Data Cleaning and Preparation: Transforming raw data into a clean, usable format by handling missing values, outliers, and inconsistencies.
+• Data Cleaning and Preparation: Transforming raw data into a usable format.

-• Communication: Presenting findings to stakeholders through reports and visualizations to inform decision-making.
+• Communication: Presenting findings through reports and visualizations.

 Key Differences